Holland's Community-owned Utility Provider

 Safety

 PJ Thompson was raised in Holland, Michigan and educated in the Holland Public Schools.
-After earning a BA in Economics at Albion College and MBA from the University of Notre Dame, PJ started his career as a CPA with Price Waterhouse based in Charlotte, NC.
-His specialization was manufacturing systems for global clients enabling PJ to travel, work and live in multiple countries.
+He is a graduate of Albion College (BA in Economics) as well as the University of Notre Dame (MBA).
+PJ started his career with Price Waterhouse based in Charlotte, NC.
 In 1997, he moved back to the Holland area to join Trans-Matic Mfg.
 Co., which was founded in 1968 and is wholly owned by the Thompson Family.
-PJ became President of Trans-Matic in 2002 and serves in this capacity currently.
-Over the past two decades, Trans-Matic has expanded its operations to China and to Mexico under his leadership.
-PJ and his wife Kristen reside in Holland’s Historical District.
+PJ became President of Trans-Matic in 2002 and in 2024 became Chairman and CEO.
+He and his wife Kristen reside in Holland’s Historical District.

 A Holland resident since 1987, Paul operated a cleaning and facility services business in Holland for 18 years, retiring in 2018 after selling the business.
 Paul worked with Herman Miller in their Facility Management Institute, Production, and Customer Service operations for 21 years.
 As part of the original Holland Sustainability Committee, he helped develop the Community Energy Plan and the Sustainability Framework.
 Paul has been active in the Macatawa Watershed Project serving on the education and technical teams.
 He holds a BS and MS in Resource Development from Michigan State University with focus on Water Resource Management and an MBA from the University of Michigan.

-A Holland area resident for over 30 years, Dave has extensive knowledge of the US electrical grid and a vast amount of experience installing large fiber optic networks across 200 sites in 10 states.
-His work background includes General Foods, Hewlett Packard, and most recently 30+ years with Spartan/SpartanNash Corp. as a Senior VP and Chief Information Officer (retired in 2019).
-Dave served nine years on the Board of the Holland Symphony Orchestra and is an active member of HASP (Hope Academy for Senior Professionals).
+For over 30 years, Dave has been a Holland-area resident.
+He has extensive knowledge of the US electrical grid and experience installing large fiber-optic networks across 200 sites in 10 states.
+His work in corporate computer and communications systems spans 50 years including General Foods, Hewlett-Packard, and, most recently, 30+ years with Spartan/SpartanNash Corp.
+Before retiring in 2019, Dave spent the last 22 years at SpartanNash as the Senior Vice President and Chief Information Officer.
+Dave served nine years as President of the Board of the Holland Symphony Orchestra and is an active member of HASP (Hope Academy for Senior Professionals).
 He holds a B.S. in Business Administration and an M.S. in Computer Science from the University of Arizona.

-Keith Van Beek, Ex Officio, Representing the City of Holland
+Keith Van Beek, City of Holland City Manager

 Keith Van Beek has been the City Manager for the City of Holland since 2018.
 Through the efforts of over 200 employees, he provides leadership and direction for this community of 34,000+ residents.
 Keith previously served as Deputy Ottawa County Administrator for nine years and Kentwood City Administrator for 12 years.
 He holds a degree in Political Science and Criminal Justice from Calvin College and a Master of Public Administration from Grand Valley State University.
-Among his professional associations and community organizations are Michigan Municipal Executives, Community Spoke, and United Way.
+Among his professional associations and community organizations are Michigan Municipal Executives, International City/County Management Association, and the current board chair of the Municipal Employees’ Retirement System (MERS).

 Membership

 Dave leads Holland Board of Public Works by living the organization’s core values and with a dedication to the community of Holland.
 He started as an engineering intern, honing his experience through various positions within the company that prepared him for his role as General Manager.
 Dave has a passion for public engagement.
 He strives to understand the needs and wants of the people of Holland when making decisions that have a major impact.
-His leadership in community engagement is seen in the P21 Decision that resulted in Holland Energy Park, Waterfront Holland, and the current Holland Community Broadband exploration.
+His leadership in community engagement is seen in the P21 Decision that resulted in Holland Energy Park, Waterfront Holland, and the current Holland City Fiber deployment.

 Membership

-- MMEA – President – Michigan Municipal Electric Association Board of Directors
+- Michigan Municipal Electric Association (MMEA) – Past President and Current Member of the Board of Directors

 Utility Services is focused on all the customer-facing activities of the HBPW.
-They strive to provide exceptional customer service and reliable electric, water, waste water and broadband utilities.
-They continually evaluate the assets providing service, and plan for upgrades and renewal to continue to deliver affordable and reliable utility services to our customers.
+We strive to provide exceptional customer service and reliable electric, water, waste water and broadband utilities.
+We continually evaluate the assets providing service, and plan for upgrades and renewal to continue to deliver affordable and reliable utility services to our customers.

 Ted enjoys the variety that comes with working with four different utilities.
 There is never a shortage of challenges and the uniqueness of each utility keeps each of his days interesting.
-The knowledge that they are able to make a difference in the community is another great benefit of working at HBPW.
+The knowledge that we are able to make a difference in the community is a great benefit of working at HBPW.

 Membership